Art and Art History

 This internship is for seniors with a strong academic record in the Department.
 In recent years, art majors have held internships at such places as the Walters Art Museum, Baltimore; the Massachusetts Museum of Contemporary Art, North Adams, Massachusetts; the Kunstmuseum, Bonn; and the British Museum, London.
 Students can also intern for academic credit at the College’s Kohl Art Gallery.

-Meant to be the summation of all one has done in the Department, the SCE involves some combination of comprehensive examinations and a visual or art history thesis or curatorial project.
+Meant to be the summation of all one has done in the Department, the SCE involves some combination of comprehensive examinations and/or an art history thesis or curatorial project.
 The SCE will be accorded Pass, Fail, or Honors, and, upon successfully completing it, the student will receive four credits.

 Courses Offered In The Washington College Abroad Programs